hhursev/recipe-scrapers/docs/in-depth-guide-html-scraping.md

 ### Normalizing strings

 A convenience function called `normalize_string()` is provided in the `_utils` package.
-This function will convert any characters escaped for HTML to their actual character (e.g. `&amp;` to `&`) and remove unnecessary white space.
+This function will convert any characters escaped for HTML to their actual character (e.g., `&amp;` to `&`) and remove unnecessary white space.
 It is best practice to always use this when extracting text from the HTML.

 ```python
 from ._utils import normalize_string